elunacado/mayanGrammar/README.md

 * They kill fish
 * They learn python

-And for this hand-in i'll deliver a RCFG (Restricted Context Free Grammar) which as explained by (author & definition) <br />
+So for this hand-in i'll deliver a CFG (Context Free Grammar) which as explained in the webpage for Geeks for Geeks a CFG is a a type of formal grammar that has four tuples: (V,T,P,S).<br />
 I've prevented any ambiguity** in RCFG by ....  <br />
 And any left side recursion*** by  .... <br />

+##Tests
+To run this code

 *Leti'obe' is the plural for he and she or as we would say in spanish 'ellos o ellas' **Ambiguity: <br />